Pranshu1993/dg-openheidelberg/README.md

 when lastname is also missing it is name part of emailaddress.

 ---

 ## Accumulation

 a dagster datapipeline accumulates user data via api calls from openproject, nextcloud, (xwiki) into additional columns.
 Users without existing accounts have an onboarding tasks created in openproject.
-The total accumulated user data is write to a csv file accounts.csv and is uploaded to nextcloud This file can be viewed to provide a central overview on all accounts and their actual status.
+The total accumulated user data is write to a csv file accounts.csv and is uploaded to nextcloud.
+This file can be viewed to provide a central overview on all accounts and their actual status.

 ```plantuml
 @startjson
 #highlight "firstname"